-SABC board concerned about unions' notice to strike over salaries - News24 — Nigeria Today
+Unions hand strike notice to SABC despite ongoing wage negotiations - Independent Online — Nigeria Today

 |

-Johannesburg – The South African Broadcasting Corporation (SABC) on Monday said it had noted with concern a notice to go on strike by employees affiliated to the Broadcasting, Electronic, Media & Allied Workers Union and Communications Workers Union …
+Johannesburg – The South African Broadcasting Corporation (SABC) has said that it was concerned the notice for workers to go on strike, which was issued by the Broadcasting, Electronic, Media & Allied Workers Union (Bemawu) and the Communications …

 SABC unions issue notice to strike